deadzg/knowledge-share/Java-Ecosystem/Spring/spring-basics.md

 # Spring Basics

+#Dependency Injection
+Dependency injection is basically providing the objects that an object needs (its dependencies) instead of having it construct them itself.
+It's a very useful technique for testing, since it allows dependencies to be mocked or stubbed out.

 ## What all types of bean scopes is supported by Spring?
 - **Singletone**: Scopes a single bean definition to a single object instance per Spring IoC container.
 Used for stateless beans obj1 has obj2